biancashiromoto/basic-sql-queries/README.md

 ## 🇺🇸 About this project

-This project was developed as part of a Web Development course and focuses on a set of SQL queries to retrieve and manipulate data from the "Northwind" database.
+This project was developed as part of a Web Development course and focuses on a set of SQL queries to retrieve and manipulate data from the "Northwind" database.<br>
 These queries cover SELECT, UPDATE and INSERT operations and are in the files entitled `challenge##`.
 Each of the files contain explanations for each project requirement.

 ## 📝 Installation